-All inquiries and requests for accommodation should be submitted to the executive director of student success, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.
+All inquiries and requests for accommodation should be submitted to the associate vice president for student and faculty engagement, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.

-Mr. Nathan Watson
+Associate Vice President for Student and Faculty

-Executive Director of Student Success
+Engagement

 National American University

 5301 Mount Rushmore Rd.

 Rapid City, SD 57701

-Telephone: (918) 264-2798 Fax: (605) 721-5241
+Telephone: (605) 679-4374 Fax: (605) 721-5241

-nwatson@national.edu
+joyler@national.edu